veronicasyseo/finalyearproject/README.md

 Extractandmergelines.py addresses some shortcomings of extract_lines.py

+ocrandtextanalysis.py starts interpreting the OCR output.
+NOTE: in order to use ocrandtextanalysis.py, please create an empty txt file, output.txt in your project folder.
+Also, download ASN Example.csv from Google Drive.
+If you use images not mentioned in the csv file, you will have to add them if you want to check OCR accuracy.

 Extract_lines.py gives decent outputs

 Use benchmark.py to simply use tesseract OCR on any image - will usually not be very accurate